liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence.md

 <br><br>
 g) Whether an applicant has ever been subject to a disqualification order made under section 149 of the Companies Act (Cap.
 50) or a similar order under the laws of any foreign country;
 <br><br>
-h) Whether an applicant has ever been subject to a Voluntary Arrangement and/or Debt Repayment Scheme under the Act or the Bankruptcy Act (Cap.
+h) Whether an applicant has ever been, or is presently subject to a Voluntary Arrangement and/or Debt Repayment Scheme under the Act or the Bankruptcy Act (Cap.
 20), or a similar arrangement or scheme outside Singapore;
 <br><br>
 i) Whether an applicant has ever been convicted of an offence under the Act, the Bankruptcy Act (Cap.
 20) or Companies Act (Cap.
 50);
 <br><br>